 Please note that this campaign took place in 2019 and 2020.
 To learn more about Nature Recovery Networks, visit this page.

 I need your help!
 My home is under threat and there are fewer places to find food every day.
 And I’m not alone: thousands of birds, insects and other animals across England are finding it harder and harder to survive.
 Plants and trees are under pressure too.

 The Wildlife Trusts and friends have convinced Westminster Government of the need for a new law – an Environment Act - to improve protection for our country’s wildlife.
 But not all politicians are convinced and to make sure the law not only protects wildlife like me but helps us to recover, we need everyone on board.
-MPs will be voting on this soon, so we need them to support a strong Environment Act, because a country with more wildlife is better for me – and better for you too!
+We need MPs to support a strong Environment Act, because a country with more wildlife is better for me – and better for you too!

 The campaign for a wilder future starts here

 Critically, we need the Environment Act to give us:

 - Nature Targets: legal targets for nature's recovery that politicians must ultimately achieve and regularly report on progress towards e.g. safer air to breathe in our cities.

 - A Nature Recovery Network: a joined-up network of habitats that provide enough space for wildlife to recover and for people to thrive.